President. BAppSc, GDipBus Mgt, FAICD. Appointed 2019

 BA LLB (Hons).
 Appointed 2015

 Phillip is a long term supporter of Bush Heritage Australia.
 After 32 years as a partner at commercial law firm Allens where, as well as heading its Project Finance practice, Phillip for many years chaired its Pro Bono and Footprint Committees.
 Phillip is now a Senior Finance Counsel at Allens.
-In addition, he is a director of Suicide Prevention Australia and chairs its governance committee, and is also a director and the chair of the Australian Pro Bono Centre.
+In addition, he is a director of the Midlands Conservation Fund, a director of Suicide Prevention Australia and chairs its governance committee, and is also a director and the chair of the Australian Pro Bono Centre.

 Dr Rebecca Nelson